SysKitTeam/docs-point/faq/purchasing-and-discounts.md

 If you'd like to register as a partner, [contact us](https://www.syskit.com/contact-us/) for more info.

 To read more on how our partnership program works, take a look at the [Partner Program FAQ](../faq/partner-program.md).

+## Why can't I manage a subscription in the Subscriptions Portal?
+Currently, only the user who initially purchased the subscription can manage it.
+If you want to change the user responsible for subscription management, please contact your Customer Success Manager or [Syskit support](https://support.syskit.com/hc/en-us).
+If you purchased your subscription via a partner network, contact the partner/reseller to update your subscription.